LeonBrindley/Warp-Coursework-2/README.md

 <ins>**Summary**</ins>

-This project determines the number of steps taken by an individual over a 10-second period.
+This project determines the number of steps taken by an individual over a **10-second** period.
 It then infers whether they are stationary, walking or running from this.
-The classification is determined using a four-step algorithm and a Freescale MMA8451Q accelerometer.
-The design was implemented using a Freescale FRDM-KL03Z development platform, which contains the MMA8451Q by default.
+The classification is determined using a four-step algorithm and a **Freescale MMA8451Q accelerometer**.
+The design was implemented using a **Freescale FRDM-KL03Z** development platform, which contains the MMA8451Q by default.

 <ins>**Step 1: Maximal Axis Detection**</ins>

-Firstly, the 14-bit acceleration measurements from the X, Y and Z axes are parsed, and the highest of these three readings is appended to the AccelerationBuffer.
+Firstly, the **14-bit** acceleration measurements from the X, Y and Z axes are parsed, and the highest of these three readings is appended to the **AccelerationBuffer**.
 By default, **19** results are stored in the AccelerationBuffer.

 <ins>**Step 2: Low-Pass Filter**</ins>

-Secondly, the AccelerationBuffer is multiplied by an array of coefficients (LPFBuffer) to low-pass filter the signal.
+Secondly, the AccelerationBuffer is multiplied by an array of coefficients (**LPFBuffer**) to low-pass filter the signal.
 This removes high-frequency noise, so an accurate speed can be calculated.
 By default, **19** results are stored in the LPFBuffer.

 <ins>**Step 3: Frequency Calculation**</ins>